13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 He also gets us which for changing between auto and manual focus and a rubberized focus ring which turns averagely smoothly and has a helpful distance scale that focuses swing can be turned at any time.

-And the front glass element does not turn or extend as you change focus.
+The front glass element does not turn or extend as you change focus.

 So that’s pretty useful if you’re using a polarizing or graduated filter; the autofocus motor works quickly and accurately.